DoroMartoski/SFAdvancedAdmin/General Notes.md

 * you can allow users to publish, edit and search for content in any of the 20 salesforce supported languages.
 * If a user does not choose a language when publishing content, the content is asssociated with the user's personal language by default.
 * if the user's personal language is different from the organization's language, content published by the user is associated with the user's language, not the organization's language.
+* Enable content delivery by choosing the Enable Creation of Content Deliveries for Salesforce files under the Content Deliveries section in Setup.

 ### Content packs
 * This is a collection of related documents or files that are stored as a group in Salesforce CRM Content.
+* Total number of content delivery views allowed in 24 hour period is 20k.
+* Total number of bandwidth allocated to content deliveries is limited to 20gb with a 24 hour period - after this users receive a rate limit has been exceeded notification.
+* content delivery can be created with any file type - if the file type is not supported for online viewing, your recipient can only download the document in its original format.
+Important to preview your documents before before sending the URL to recipients.
+* Customer portal and partner portal users cannot create content deliveries.
+* Only the creator of a content delivery can delete the delivery record or edit details such as the expiration date.